lil-bandit/chaturbate-dvr-lil-bandit-gui/README.md

 <br>

-<b>Note regarding Maximum Connections limit:</b>
-~~1.
-If you use the GUI to set a limit that is lower than current amount of active downloads, then the active downloads will <i>reamain</i> active.
-You can pause / resume the ones you want to <i>queue</i>.~~  this SHOULD work now.. i think :D
+<b>Maximum Connections</b>
-2. When "replacing" active downloads with higher priority ones, it sometimes takes one "cycle" to reflect the changes ( 1 minute, default )
+ 1. It sometimes takes one "cycle" to reflect the changes ( 1 minute, default )